 Sciatic nerve damage

-Pain due to sciatic nerve damage can range from being uncomfortable to being completely debilitating.
-At times, this type of pain can make it almost impossible to go about your daily routine.
+Sciatic nerve pain, or sciatica, can range from being uncomfortable to being almost completely debilitating.
+At times, this type of pain can seriously disrupt your daily routine and your ability to spend time with the people you love.

 Symptoms of sciatic nerve damage

 The sciatic nerve is the largest and longest nerve in your body.
-It originates at the spinal cord in the lower back and then travels down into each leg.
+It branches off from the spinal cord in the lower back and then travels down into each leg.
 Sciatic nerve pain can be felt throughout the entire lower body, from the low back into the buttocks, down into the legs and feet.
-Radiating pain, weakness, numbness and tingling are all common symptoms of sciatic nerve damage.
+Radiating pain, weakness, numbness and tingling are all common symptoms of the nerve compression that can lead to sciatic nerve damage.

 Treatment for sciatic nerve damage

-If you have symptoms of sciatic nerve pain or compression, your doctor may recommend that you first try conservative, nonsurgical treatment options.
-These options may include exercise, rest, hot/cold therapy, physical therapy and other methods of nonsurgical treatment.
+If you have symptoms of sciatic nerve pain or compression, your doctor may recommend that you first try conservative treatment options.
+Specific methods include exercise, rest, hot and/or cold therapy, physical therapy and spinal injections.
+It is also important to take steps that promote long-term spine health, such as maintaining a healthy weight, practicing good posture and avoiding tobacco use.

 Minimally invasive spine surgery

-At Laser Spine Institute, we offer minimally invasive, outpatient spine surgery to relieve chronic neck and back pain.
-Minimally invasive spine surgery is a safer and effective alternative to traditional open neck and back surgery, allowing our patients to experience a shorter recovery time^ and lower risk of complication and infection.
+At Laser Spine Institute, we offer minimally invasive outpatient spine surgery to relieve chronic neck and back pain as well as related symptoms such as sciatica.
+Minimally invasive spine surgery is a safer and effective alternative to traditional open neck and back surgery, allowing our patients to experience a shorter recovery time and lower risk of complication and infection.^

-Our surgeons treat sciatic nerve damage with a number of procedures, carefully chosen based on each patient’s unique situation.
-Some of the procedures that we offer for patients with sciatic nerve damage include:
+Our surgeons treat sciatic nerve damage with a number of procedures, recommended after a full in-person evaluation based on each patient’s unique situation.
+Procedures that we can perform for patients with sciatic nerve compression include both minimally invasive decompression procedures and minimally invasive stabilization, which is our muscle-sparing approach to spinal fusion.